AI can improve recruitment efficiency—but it can also introduce new risks: bias, privacy issues, poor transparency, and over-reliance on automation.

 Is AI recruitment legal in Australia?

 Legal obligations depend on the tool, how it’s used, and how data is handled.
 Get advice for your situation and document governance and testing.
+Privacy, anti-discrimination and employment obligations can all be relevant, so the safest approach is to treat AI tools as in scope for the same compliance review you would apply to any system handling candidate information.

 Should AI decide who gets interviewed?